 Other Dispute means a dispute between the Commonwealth and an Other Counterparty under an Other Agreement.

+Pandemic means:

+COVID-19; and

+any other infectious disease that is declared as a pandemic by the World Health Organisation after the date of this Deed.

+Pandemic Change in Law means (if it takes effect after the date of this Agreement):

+a change in (including any extension, repeal, revocation or expiry of) Legislation in response to a Pandemic;

+new Legislation in response to a Pandemic; or

+a new Pandemic Direction or a change to (including any extension, repeal, revocation or expiry of) an existing Pandemic Direction.

+Pandemic Direction means a direction, order, requirement, declaration or exercise of a power by a relevant Government Agency in the Relevant Jurisdiction or in any other Australian jurisdiction in response to a Pandemic which the Operator is required to implement in order to comply with its obligations under Legislation, including:

+a public health order or direction issued by a relevant Government Agency pursuant to Legislation in the Relevant Jurisdiction Authority;

+the exercise of powers or issuing of directions pursuant to a declaration of an emergency as a 'state of disaster' or a declaration of a 'state of emergency'; or

+the exercise of powers or issuing of directions analogous or with a similar effect to those contemplated in paragraphs (a) or (b) of this definition.

-Payment Notice means any notice issued by the Operator pursuant to clause 18.1(a)(i) or 18.1(b) or by the Commonwealth pursuant to clause 18.1(c).
+Payment Notice means any notice issued by the Operator pursuant to clause 16.1(a) or 16.1(b) or by the Commonwealth pursuant to clause 16.1(c).

 Peak Period means the period from 1 December of each year to 31 March of the following year in each case during the Operations Period, as may be adjusted by the Commonwealth by notice to the Operator where the Commonwealth considers than an adjustment to that period is appropriate to reflect changes in electricity demand and peak Spot Prices applicable in the Relevant Jurisdiction provided that: